 Credit agreements: The Company has a credit agreement with a bank which provides for a \$20 million line of credit and which includes up to \$5.0 million for standby letters of credit.
 The line of credit is due on October 1, 2005.
 The interest rate on the line of credit is equal to LIBOR plus 1.55% (2.81% at May 1, 2004).
 As of May 1, 2004, no advances under the line of credit were outstanding.
 The credit agreement is unsecured and requires the Company to comply with certain covenants, including the maintenance of tangible net worth of at least \$40 million, a minimum liquidity ratio, a limit on dividends and distributions, and a minimum adjusted fixed charge coverage ratio.
 Daktronics Canada, Inc. has a credit agreement with a bank which provides for a \$0.2 million line of credit.
-The line of credit is due on April 20, 2005.
-The interest rate on the line of credit is equal to 1.5% above the prime rate of interest (3.75% at May 1, 2004).
+The line of credit is equal to 1.5% above the prime rate of interest (3.75% at May 1, 2004).
 As of May 1, 2004, \$0.2 million had been drawn under the line.
 The line of credit is secured primarily by accounts receivables, inventory and other assets of the subsidiary.